Building a Laneway House: Increase Your Property Value

 1. Increase your property value

-- although it’s a large chunk of change to front, having an additional living space on your property will raise its value when looking to sell
+- Although it’s a large chunk of change to front, having an additional living space on your property will raise its value when looking to sell

 2. Contribute to affordable housing in Vancouver

-- listing a laneway home offers an affordable housing option for prospective renters in Vancouver.
+- Listing a laneway home offers an affordable housing option for prospective renters in Vancouver.
 If they cannot afford to buy, renting a detached home would be more desirable than an apartment

 3. Get rid of a car

-- if your laneway house is replacing a garage, it might be time to say goodbye to an old car.
+- If your laneway house is replacing a garage, it might be time to say goodbye to an old car.
 With the skytrain expanding and public transit expanding into Coquitlam, it is a viable transportation option for residents

 4. Bring family closer